AirmanKolberg/Random-Word-Searcher/README.md

 This is an old shell script I found on a USB.
 I thought it was entertaining, so I figured I'd share.
 If you're looking for a way to have your machine continuously Google a word or words randomly over and over again, this is the script for you.
+It randomly selects whether it'll Google 1, 2, 3, or 4 words at random, then once it's picked the number of words, it Googles those random number of random words for a random (ranged) amount of time, a time that is also displayed to you on the Terminal emulator window whilst the Google results are being displayed.

 ---